 A Tunable Diode Laser (TDL) analyzer can be installed directly into the process ducts, providing a signal that is averaged across the duct and giving a more accurate NH3 reading even in uneven flow conditions.

-The SERVOTOUGH Laser 3 Plus Ammonia is…
+The SERVOTOUGH Laser 3 Plus is…

 It also offers market-leading intervals between calibrations and cleaning, so it's ideal in applications where uptime is critical.
 There are a few different types of SERVOTOUGH Laser 3 Plus models with varying measurement capabilities.
 Talk to your DMS sales engineer to see which tool is right for your application.